dr-leo/pandaSDMX/doc/sdmx_tour.rst

 dataset messages.

-Another important SDMXML message type is :index:`StructureMessage` which may contain artefacts such das DataStructureDefinitions, codelists, conceptschemes, categoryschemes and so forth.
+Another important SDMXML message type is :index:`StructureMessage` which may contain artefacts such as DataStructureDefinitions, codelists, conceptschemes, categoryschemes and so forth.

 SDMXML provides that each message contains a :index:`Header` containing some metadata about the message.
 Finally, SDMXML messages may contain a :index:`Footer` element.
-It provides information on any errors that have occurred on the server side, e.g., if the requested dataset exceeds the size limit, or the server needs sime time to make it available under a given link.
+It provides information on any errors that have occurred on the server side, e.g., if the requested dataset exceeds the size limit, or the server needs some time to make it available under a given link.

 The test suite comes with a number of small SDMXML demo files.
 View them in your favorite XML editor to get a deeper understanding of the structure and content of various message types.

 SDMX services provide XML schemas to validate a particular SDMXML file.
-However, pandaSDMX v0.2 does not support validation.
+However, pandaSDMX does not yet support validation.

 SDMX web services